yashagw/cranedb/README.md

 - **Update Operations**: Execution of INSERT, UPDATE, and DELETE statements with predicate support and automatic index maintenance
 - **Materialization**: Temporary table materialization for query optimization, especially beneficial for nested loop joins
 - **B-tree Indexes**: Efficient B-tree index implementation for fast lookups and range queries
+- **Limit and Offset**: LIMIT and OFFSET clauses support for result pagination
 - **EXPLAIN**: Query plan visualization to understand execution strategies

 ### Reliability and Testing